mlswg/mls-protocol/draft-ietf-mls-protocol.md

 by the application MUST be validated against the Authentication Service.

-# Initialization Keys
+# Key Packages

-In order to facilitate asynchronous addition of clients to a group, it is possible to pre-publish initialization keys that provide some public information about a user.
-ClientInitKey structures provide information about a client that any existing member can use to add this client to the group asynchronously.
+In order to facilitate asynchronous addition of clients to a group, it is possible to pre-publish key packages that provide some public information about a user.
+KeyPackage structures provide information about a client that any existing member can use to add this client to the group asynchronously.

-A ClientInitKey object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.
-The client's identity key can be updated throughout the lifetime of the group by sending a new ClientInitKey with a new identity; the new identity MUST be validated by the authentication service.
+A KeyPackage object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.
+The client's identity key can be updated throughout the lifetime of the group by sending a new KeyPackage with a new identity; the new identity MUST be validated by the authentication service.

-ClientInitKeys are intended to be used only once and SHOULD NOT be reused except in case of last resort.
-(See {{init-key-reuse}}).
+KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
+(See {{reuse-of-key-packages}}).
-Clients MAY generate and publish multiple ClientInitKey objects to support multiple ciphersuites.
+Clients MAY generate and publish multiple KeyPackage objects to support multiple ciphersuites.
-ClientInitKeys contain a public key chosen by the client, which the client MUST ensure uniquely identifies a given ClientInitKey object among the set of ClientInitKeys created by this client.
+KeyPackages contain a public key chosen by the client, which the client MUST ensure uniquely identifies a given KeyPackage object among the set of KeyPackages created by this client.

 The value for hpke\_init\_key MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite.
 The whole structure is signed using the client's identity key.
-A ClientInitKey object with an invalid signature field MUST be considered malformed.
+A KeyPackage object with an invalid signature field MUST be considered malformed.
 The input to the signature computation comprises all of the fields except for the signature field.